 To determine completeness and accuracy, the evaluator examines other information available (e.g., functional specification, security architecture description).
-Descriptions of functionality in these documents should be consistent with what is provided for evidence for this work unit.
+Summaries of functionality in these documents should be consistent with what is provided for evidence for this work unit.
 In particular, the functional specification should be used to determine that the behaviour required to implement the TSF Interfaces described by the functional specification are completely described by the subsystem, since the behaviour will either be SFR-enforcing, SFR-supporting or SFR-non-interfering.

-ADV_TDS.2.6C The design shall summarise the behaviour of the SFR-supporting subsystems.
+The design shall summarise the behaviour of the SFR-supporting subsystems.

-ADV_TDS.2-6 The evaluator shall examine the TOE design to determine that it provides a complete and accurate high-level description of the behaviour of the SFR-supporting subsystems.
+The evaluator shall examine the TOE design to determine that it provides a complete and accurate high-level summary of the behaviour of the SFR-supporting subsystems.